Professional Doctorate in Child, community and educational psychology (M4)

 This course incorporates an understanding of psycho-therapeutic perspectives for support and intervention with families and other professionals and facilitates joint working with mental health services, schools and other professional agencies.
 Over the three years you will learn experientially and through lectures, seminars, tutorials and group learning.
 You will gain professional experience through a placement in Child and Adolescent Mental Health and Educational Psychology Services.
 Recently a short placement with a neuropsychology services has been included.
 You will follow the British Psychological Society (BPS) core curriculum which includes an assessment and intervention/child development theme and a research theme.
 These will be supplemented by two distinctive clinical areas of study ‘professional in context’ which considers the role of consultation and ‘psychological frameworks’, which considers psychodynamic and systemic perspectives.

-All trainees follow the British Psychological Society (BPS) core curriculum which is in addition supplemented by two distinctive “clinical” modules (*).
-The course modules are as follows:
+You will follow the British Psychological Society (BPS) core curriculum which is supplemented by two distinctive clinical modules (*).
+The course modules are: